HorizontalEnjoyer/HorizontalReading/README.md

 **Asura** - [Copy from here and paste to Add Bookmark -> URL](asura_horizontal_bookmark.js)

 # Guide
+ 1. Put the Code (from _bookmark.js) in a bookmark (Right click bar, Add, Paste to URL)
+ 2. Load site
+ 3. Click bookmark (it runs the script)
+ 4. Click twice to mark the horizontal panel
+ 5. It rotates
+ 6. Success

-Put the code in a bookmark , load site, click bookmark (it runs the script) click twice to mark the horizontal panel, it rotates , success If you want use the undo buttons
+If you want use the undo buttons
 Also did rotation direction